-The best-known free streaming service is also one of the best.
-While you will have to put up with ads if you don't want to pay, and you'll have to listen to playlists on shuffle mode (except for certain playlists), there's still plenty to like: decent sound quality, over 45 million songs, and it all works on almost any device imaginable.
+The best-known free streaming service is also one of the finest– and certainly one of the most sociable.
+You will have to put up with irksome ads if you don't want to pay and you'll also have to listen to most playlists on shuffle mode rather than being able to pick the specific track that you want to hear at a given moment, but there's still plenty to like: decent sound quality, over 100 million songs, offline listening, bags of podcasts, new features arriving daily and compatibility with almost any device imaginable.

 Read the full review: Spotify

-You might not know it, but if you have Amazon Prime then you can access Amazon's free music streaming service.
-That's right, as well as free one-delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Prime Music, which gives you over 2 million songs to stream on-demand.
+You might not know it, but if you have Amazon Prime then you can access Amazon's entry-level music streaming service right now.
+That's right, as well as free one-day delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Music, which gives you over two million songs to stream on-demand at no additional cost.
 And the best bit?
 They're ad-free.

-Read more: Amazon Prime Music
+Read the full review: Amazon Music

-Deezer's free tier means you have to suffer through ads, and track quality is limited to 128kbps.
-The mobile app for this tier is also a little limited, but no more than any of its rivals.
-But when it comes to what to listen to, there's a ton of choice, and the layout is pleasingly simple to find your way around.
-There are also plenty of podcasts and other non-music content to get your ears into.
-A great choice for anyone looking beyond just music.
+Deezer's free tier means you have to suffer ads, and the track quality is only 128kbps.
+The mobile app for this tier is also a little limited, though no more so than any of its rivals.
+However, when it comes to what to listen to, there's masses of choice (an impressive 90m-strong catalogue), and the layout is pleasingly simple to navigate.
+There are also lots of podcasts and other non-music content to get your ears into, making Deezer a strong choice for anyone looking beyond just music.

 Read the full review: Deezer

-YouTube isn't just for videos.
-Launched back in 2015, YouTube Music is the video-sharing site's attempt to take on Spotify et al. And, just like Spotify, it offers a free tier.
-Sure, there are adverts, as you would expect, but not as many as you would fear.
-Extras like downloading for offline listening are pay-only, so you're limited to streaming the service's selection, but there's a considerable catalogue to choose from, the layout is nice and clean, and its selection of music videos is, of course, unrivalled (as you would expect from the world's biggest video site).
-Well worth a listen.
+Yes, it's strange to think, but YouTube isn't just for videos.
+Launched back in 2015, YouTube Music is the video-sharing site's attempt to take on Spotify et al. for the music streaming crown, and just like Spotify, it too offers a free tier.
+Sure, there are adverts as you would expect, but not as many as you might fear from a platform that for a time became the only reason half of us installed ad-blockers on our internet browsers.

 Read the full review: YouTube Music